 Skin reactions (about 1% of patients) in the form of exanthema, allergic dermatitis, urticaria, edema, erythema multiforme.

-Other rare side effects: headaches, dizziness, increased activity of liver enzymes, congestion in the gallbladder, oliguria, increased serum creatinine, fungal infections in the genital area, chills, anaphylaxis or anaphylactic reactions.
-Extremely rarely, pseudomembranous enterocolitis and a violation of blood coagulation are noted.
+Other rare side effects: headaches, dizziness, increased liver enzymes, gallbladder congestion, oliguria, increased serum creatinine, mycoses in the genital area, chills, anaphylaxis or anaphylactic reactions.
+Pseudomembranous enterocolitis and blood clotting disorders are extremely rare.

 Local side effects:

-After intravenous administration, phlebitis was noted in some cases.
-This phenomenon can be prevented by slow (within 2-4 minutes) administration of the drug.
-The described side effects usually disappear after cessation of therapy.
+After intravenous administration, phlebitis was observed in some cases.
+This phenomenon can be prevented by slow (over 2-4 minutes) administration of the drug.
+The described side effects usually disappear after stopping therapy.

 Contraindications: